Honor Black History at Tennessee State Parks

 At the time of its purchase by the state in 1940, T.O.
 Fuller was one of only two state parks in Tennessee open to African Americans.
 Inside the park was the first golf course in Memphis available for play to the black community.
 You can still walk the cart paths of this old course today as you walk through the recreated native wetland.

 The park has also hosted many community events that provide a space for children to experience outdoor recreation in a safe environment.
-For many people growing up in Memphis, hiking along the trails in this park was their first introduction to the unique ecosystems and landscapes along the Mississippi River, just south of Memphis.
+For many people growing up in Memphis, hiking along the trails in this park was their first introduction to the unique ecosystems and landscapes along the Mississippi River.
+Learn more about African American history at T.O.
+Fuller State Park here.

 Fort Pillow State Historic Park